 Meta Title vs Meta Description Explained

+A meta title and meta description serve different purposes in search results.
+The meta title tells users what the page is mainly about, while the meta description gives a short summary that can help users decide whether to click.
 While working on aititlgenerator.com, I noticed that one of the most common SEO ↗ questions from beginners was whether a meta title and a meta description were the same thing.
 Many people optimized one but ignored the other, while some copied the exact same text into both fields.
 After reviewing and improving many pages, I found that understanding the difference between these two elements made it much easier to create search snippets that were clearer, more informative, and more likely to attract clicks.

 Although they appear together in search results, what is meta title and meta description, have different purposes.
 One grabs attention, while the other provides more context.
 Learning how they work together is an important step in creating SEO-friendly pages that both search engines and readers can understand meta title and description.